DavidEValdes/riddle-cards-2/README.md

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
+- [X] Cards have different visual styles such as color based on their category
 - [X] *Thematic styling implemented*

+The following **additional** features are implemented:

+- [X] Legend for card category

 ## Video Walkthrough